-26. Preventing radicalisation
+28. Preventing radicalisation

 - Children are vulnerable to extremist ideology and radicalisation Schools have a duty to prevent pupils from being drawn into terrorism.
-Appendix 2 sets more details for staff on preventing radicalisation. - The DSL will undertake Prevent awareness training and make sure that staff are appropriately trained to equip them to identify and protect any pupils at risk of radicalisation. - The DSL (and any deputies) are aware of local procedures for making a Prevent and Channel referral which is seen as part of the school's wider safeguarding obligations.

-• The DSL will ensure a detailed Prevent risk assessment is undertaken and reviewed at least annually.
+Appendix 2 sets more details for staff on preventing radicalisation. - The DSL will undertake Prevent awareness training and make sure that staff are appropriately trained to equip them to identify and protect any pupils at risk of radicalisation. - The DSL (and any deputies) are aware of local procedures for making a Prevent and Channel referral which is seen as part of the school's wider safeguarding obligations. - The DSL will ensure a detailed Prevent risk assessment is undertaken and reviewed at least annually.
 This includes the risks posed by pupils' access to the internet and social media and the school's mitigating actions, such a monitoring and filtering internet use.

-27. Use of reasonable force
+29. Use of reasonable force

-The school has in place a policy for the use of reasonable force/ physical interventions which enables and supports staff to make appropriate physical contact.
-This follows DfE guidance in the use of reasonable force, and includes the school's:

-- response to risks presented by incidents involving children with additional vulnerability SEND, mental health or with medical conditions, - duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty - positive and proactive behaviour support to reduce the occurrence of challenging behaviour and the need to use reasonable force.
+- The school has in place a policy for the use of reasonable force which enables and supports staff to make appropriate physical contact and use reasonable force to safeguard children.
+The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
+'Reasonable' in these circumstances means 'using no more force than is needed'. - The school's policy follows DfE guidance Use of reasonable force in schools, and includes: - response to risks presented by incidents involving children with additional vulnerability SEND, mental health or with medical conditions, - duties under the Equality Act 2010 in relation to making reasonable adjustments, nondiscrimination and their Public Sector Equality Duty - positive and proactive behaviour support to reduce the occurrence of challenging behaviour and the need to use reasonable force.